milankatira/ticketing-server/README.md

 ## Version Control

 This project is version controlled using Git.
-You can access the code repository at [GitHub](https://github.com/your-username/bus-ticketing-server).
+You can access the code repository at [GitHub](https://github.com/milankatira/ticketing-server).

-## Contributing

-Contributions to this project are welcome.
-Feel free to fork the repository and submit pull requests with your improvements.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize the README file according to your project's specific details and requirements.
-Include any additional information that you think would be helpful for users who want to set up and use your bus ticketing server.